AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 updateTime: '2026-04-15T04:36:19.599387613Z'

 Run the gcloud compute networks peerings create command to establish VPC network peering.
-There's a warning about MTU mismatch, but we'll proceed anyway for testing purposes.
+There's a warning about MTU mismatch, but we'll ignore it for this connection validation purpose.
 For production use, align the MTUs between AWS and Google Cloud.

 $ gcloud compute networks peerings create "to-aws-transport" \